russmckendrick/records/content/albums/the-number-of-the-beast-6191421/index.md

 ---
 title: "Iron Maiden - The Number Of The Beast"
-album_artist: "Iron Maiden"
+artist: "Iron Maiden"
-album_title: "The Number Of The Beast"
+album_name: "The Number Of The Beast"
 date: 2016-06-27
 release_id: "6191421"
 slug: "the-number-of-the-beast-6191421"
+hideSummary: true
 cover:
     image: "the-number-of-the-beast-6191421.jpg"
+    alt: "The Number Of The Beast by Iron Maiden"
+    caption: "The Number Of The Beast by Iron Maiden"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Heavy Metal"]
 ---

 ## Tracklisting